-Plata and its subsidiary, Plaminco, are engaged in mineral exploration, principally in the Mexican Silver Belt in the states of Guanajuato, Jalisco, Aguas Calientes and Hidalgo, Mexico.
+Plata and its subsidiaries are engaged in mineral exploration, principally in the Mexican Silver Belt in the states of Guanajuato, Jalisco, Aguas Calientes and Hidalgo, Mexico.
 Plaminco holds mineral interests in four properties in Mexico: Naranjillo, Vaquerias, Palo Alto and La Joya.
+All the four properties are along the Mexican Silver Belt and the latter three properties are located within 165 kilometres of Naranjillo.

 The Company's objective has been to discover one or more new silver-gold vein districts in the style of the historical San Dimas, Fresnillo, Zacatecas, Guanajuato and Pachuca-Real del Monte districts of Mexico.
 Plata's extensive experience along the Mexican Silver Belt led to the staking of the Naranjillo Property in 2012.
-Between 2012 and 2014, the Company discovered and further delineated the silver-gold vein system.
+Between 2012 and 2014, the Company discovered and further delineated the silvergold vein system.
+Management continues to consider a variety of longer-term strategic alternatives for the Company.